 I considered the potentially disqualifying and mitigating conditions in light of all facts and circumstances surrounding this case.
-I have incorporated my comments under

-Guidelines H and E in my whole-person analysis.
+I have incorporated my comments under Guidelines H and E in my whole-person analysis.
 Some of the factors in AG \P 2(d) were addressed under those guidelines, but some warrant additional comment.

-Applicant is well respected in the defense industry.
-(AppX C.) He performs well at his job.
+Applicant is well respected at his workplace and in his community.
+(PHEs B and C.)

-Overall, the record evidence leaves me with questions or doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, it is concluded that Applicant failed to mitigate the Personal Conduct security concerns.
+Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
+For all these reasons, I conclude Applicant failed to mitigate the Drug Involvement and Personal Conduct security concerns.